vippsas/vipps-partner/README.md

 ## How to change partners for a merchant

+Merchants can change partners.
+This is always initiated by the merchant, and the merchant is responsible, as data processor, for which partner(s) has access to the merchant's data.

 If the merchant changes partners, the merchant's sale unit (identified with MSN, the Merchant Serial Number) must be reconfigures so the new partner's [partner keys](https://github.com/vippsas/vipps-partner#partner-keys) can be used for the same MSN.

+The new partner will get access to all the payments made to the MSN.
+There is no way Vipps can restrict the new partner's access to it can not see payments made before the partner change.

 The MSN can only be used with one set of partner keys at a time, so in the transition period this requires some effort from